Conformal invariance of double random currents I: identification of the limit: Preliminaries on discrete models

 \subsubsection{Alternating flows on $\vec G$ and dimers on $G^d$}

-Consider a weighted graph $G$.
-Recall that a \emph{dimer cover} (or \emph{perfect matching}) $M$ of $G$ is a subset of edges such that every vertex of the graph is incident to exactly one edge of $M$.
-We write $\mathcal M(G)$ for the set of all dimer covers of $G$.
-The \emph{dimer model} is a probability measure on $\mathcal M(G)$ which assign a probability to a dimer cover that is proportional to the product of the edge-weights over the dimer cover.
+We first shortly recall the dimer model in its full generality.
+To this end, consider a finite weighted graph $\mathcal G$.
+Recall that a \emph{dimer cover} (or \emph{perfect matching}) $M$ of $\mathcal G$ is a subset of edges such that every vertex of the graph is incident to exactly one edge of $M$.
+We write $\mathcal M(\mathcal G)$ for the set of all dimer covers of $\mathcal G$.
+The \emph{dimer model} is a probability measure on $\mathcal M(\mathcal G)$ which assign a probability to a dimer cover that is proportional to the product of the edge-weights over the dimer cover.

-To each dimer cover $M$ on a bipartite planar finite graph $G$ (implicitly colored in black and white in a bipartite fashion, one can associate a \emph{1-form} $f_M$ (i.e.\ a function defined on directed edges which is antisymmetric under a change of orientation) satisfying $f_M((v,v'))=-f_M((v',v))=1$ if $\{v,v'\} \in M$ and $v$ is white, and $f_M((v,v'))=0$ otherwise.
+To each dimer cover $M$ on a bipartite planar finite graph $\mathcal G$ (colored in black and white in a bipartite fashion), one can associate a \emph{1-form} $f_M$ (i.e.\ a function defined on directed edges which is antisymmetric under a change of orientation) satisfying $f_M((v,v'))=-f_M((v',v))=1$ if $\{v,v'\} \in M$ and $v$ is white, and $f_M((v,v'))=0$ otherwise.
 For a 1-form $f$ and a vertex $v$, let $df(v)=\sum_{v'\sim v} f((v,v'))$ be the \emph{divergence} of~$f$ at $v$.
 Note that for a dimer cover $M$, $df_M(v)=1$ if $v$ is white, and $df_M(v)=-1$ if $v$ is black.
 Fixing a reference 1-form $f_0$ with the same divergence, we define the \emph{height function} $h=h_M$ by \begin{itemize} \item[(i)] $h(u_0)=0$ for the unbounded face $u_0$, \item[(ii)] for every other face $u$, choose a dual path $\gamma$ connecting $u_0$ and $u$, and define $h(u)$ to be the total flux of $f_M-f_{0}$ through $\gamma$, i.e., the sum of values of $f_M-f_{0}$ over the edges crossing $\gamma$ from left to right. \end{itemize} The height function is well defined, i.e.\ independent of the choice of $\gamma$, since $f_M-f_{0}$ is a divergence-free flow, i.e.\ $d(f_M-f_0)=0$.